Do you want to change, move, or delete WordPress categories?

 Since we want to use the plugin’s premium features, you’ll need to enter a license key when asked.
-You can find this information under your account on the AIOSEO website.
+You can find this information in your account on the AIOSEO website.

 After entering the license key, click on the ‘Finish Setup’ button to save your settings and close the setup wizard.

-Here, we’re redirecting anyone who tries to visit /category/search-engine-optimization.
+Here, we are redirecting anyone who tries to visit

 After typing in the source URL, make sure you click on the small cog icon to see some extra settings that you can configure.